MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/troubleshooting/troubleshooting.md

 PS C:\DiagnosticsTest> $Trace.Event
 ```

-This will display the same results as the `Get-WinEvent` cmdlet, such as in the output below:
+This displays the same results as the `Get-WinEvent` cmdlet, such as in the following output:

 ```output
    ProviderName: Microsoft-Windows-DSC